bchavez/RethinkDb.Driver/README.md

 #### Build Process

-The build process is pretty much the same as the Java driver, except that this C# driver starts off from the `ql2.proto` **JSON** files created by the `metajava.py` script.
+The build process is similar to the Java driver, except that this C# driver starts off from the **JSON** files created from `ql2.proto` by `metajava.py` script.
 The **JSON** files are required for building C# AST classes from JSON.
 The required JSON files are: